 Our target investments include all industrial and logistics buildings in top tier markets.
 Outside of top tier markets, our focus is on newer buildings, high credit quality tenants and longer lease terms.
-We target estimated capitalization rates of 6.0% to 7.5% for new investments.
-If and as market conditions change, or in certain other instances, our target investments and target estimated capitalization rates may change.

 In evaluating potential property acquisitions, we consider various factors, including, but not limited to, the following:

-- the location of the property; - the historical and projected rents received and to be received from the property; - our cost of capital compared to projected returns we may realize by owning the property; - the experience and credit quality of the property's tenants; - the industries in which the tenants operate; - the remaining term of the leases at the property and other lease terms; - the type of property (e.g., bulk distribution, last-mile distribution, etc.); - the occupancy and demand for similar properties in the same or nearby locations; - the construction quality, physical condition and design of the property, including various environmental sustainability factors; - the expected capital expenditures that may be needed at the property; - the price at which the property may be acquired as compared to the estimated replacement cost of the property; - the price at which the property may be acquired as compared to the prices of comparable properties as evidenced by recent market sales;
+- the location of the property; - the historical and projected rents received and to be received from the property; - our cost of capital compared to projected returns we may realize by owning the property; - the experience and credit quality of the property's tenants; - the industries in which the tenants operate; - the remaining term of the leases at the property and other lease terms; - the type of property (e.g., bulk distribution, last-mile distribution, etc.); - the occupancy and demand for similar properties in the same or nearby locations;